FudaWiki/fudawiki-files/kabufuda/games/kujuroku.md

 | Oni/Gaji  | "Demon" |1|
 | Jizo  | "Buddha" |1|

-* There is no distinction betwen Special "3" and Normal "3" cards.
+* There is no name distinction between Special "3" and Normal "3" cards.

 # Equipment
 40 cards plus the Oni-fuda (demon card) of the Daini deck are used, for a total of 41 cards.